 Substitute Half And Half For Half And Half:

 What exactly is half-and-half?
 To put it simply, half-and-half is a milk product in the United States that mixes half whole milk and half heavy cream to create a lighter cream.

 For 1 cup of half-and-half, use 1/2 cup milk + 1/2 cup heavy cream.

 Shrimp Pasta Storage And Reheat:

 - Refrigerate leftovers in an airtight jar for up to 4 days.

-- To reheat, add a little quantity of milk or chicken stock (or water) to the shrimp pasta and slowly reheat over medium-low heat until the sauce begins to boil.
+- To reheat, add a little quantity of milk or chicken stock (or water) to the shrimp paste and slowly reheat over medium-low heat until the sauce begins to boil.
 Turn the heat down to low and continue warming the spaghetti without simmering.

-Can It Be Freezed?
+Can Shrimp Pasta Be Freezed?

 When frozen, the creamy sauce does not keep its texture properly.
 As a result, I do not advise freezing the creamy shrimp pasta.